- Why Research?

 3. Can the work be done away from OSU?

-Answer – There are several ways to satisfy this.
-They include presentation at the Celebrating Undergraduate Excellence (CUE) poster session at OSU in spring term Details at: http://oregonstate.edu/ua/events/cue.
-Other options for communicating your work include publishing your work in a professional journal, doing a public performance (recital, for example), a thesis defense, or giving a seminar in your department.
+Answer – Various options satisfy this requirement.
+These include a presentation at the Celebrating Undergraduate Excellence (CUE) poster session at OSU in spring term (http://oregonstate.edu/ua/events/cue) or at the Undergraduate Summer Research Symposium (http://undergraduate.oregonstate.edu/research/presentation-opportunities/undergraduate-summer-research-symposium), symposia or conferences organized by OSU Colleges or Departments/Schools or regional, national or international conferences.
+Other options for communicating your work include publishing your work in a professional journal, doing a public performance (recital, for example), or a thesis defense.

 Answer - A “Research Fellow” will be a student who has engaged in activities leading to uncovering new knowledge or applying existing knowledge to solving problems.
 An “Arts Fellow” will be a student completing a significant creative project in the arts.
 Creative works may fall under the performance arts (theater, dance, music, etc.) media (video, film) writing, or the visual arts.